-10. To inform the Board of the names of directors and Board committee members who are retiring by rotation and make recommendations to the Board as to whether the members:

-Board should support the re-nomination of those retiring directors and committee modifications to the Board of Directors as needed; and
+10. To inform the Board of the names of directors and Board committee members who are retiring by rotation and make recommendations to the Board as to whether the Board should support the re-nomination of those retiring directors and committee members;

-11. To review the Committee charter at least once a year and recommend
+11. To review the Committee charter at least once a year and recommend modifications to the Board of Directors as needed; and